 It also supports VST, LADSPA, AU, and LV2 formats so that you can use your favorite plugins.

-Also, Ardour runs on JACK which is excellent at handling MIDI without any latency whatsoever.
+Additionally, Ardour runs on JACK which is excellent at handling MIDI without any latency whatsoever.

 Lastly, would I recommend Ardour to a complete newbie?